Teal-and-Orange-Peel/reddit-place-script-2022/README.md

 `nox` in the repository directory.

 ## Known issues
 - Mac OS users need to run their Python Installations "Install Certificates.command" before this script will connect.
 Nondescript errors may result otherwise.
 This can usually be found in Applications/Install Certificates.command

-- The script is sometimes very slow on the first iteration to fetch certificates.
-This issue is more likely to occur if the server is bogged down, and can cause the first rotation to be slower than subsequent rotations.
+## FAQ

+### How do I create .env?

+- Use a code editor (such as Notepad++ or Geany, or any code editor of your choice), and save the filename as .env exactly.
+It is a hidden file and won't be visible in your file browser afterwards.
+Do not use a standard text editor or word processor to create this, as it won't be saved in the correct format!

+### How do I run this?

+- Open a terminal on your computer, and navigate to the folder that this script is located on your computer.
+- Windows: `Dir` lists the files in the current folder, and `Dir FOLDERNAME` changes the terminal's current "working directory" to this new folder.
+- Mac OS/Linux: `ls` lists everything in the current directory. `cd FOLDERNAME` changes into the new directory.

+Once you've navigated to the correct folder on your terminal, run `python3 main.py`

+ - It is also possible to launch this script in Idle if you've installed Python from the official Python website.
+This may be easier, but is generally not the preferred way to launch, as Idle's built in command line output is notoriously slow and may bottleneck the script.

+### Can the script deal with JPG compression?

+ - Yes, to a limited extent.
+The script will try to find the closest matching pixel and use it.
+However, PNGs are lossless and much more accurate, and do not suffer from compression artifacts that may negatively impact the final image.
+PNG's are very strongly preferred.

+### Do coordinates and images have to be exact?

+- Yes, it must be pixel perfect.
+Coordinates that are even a single pixel off will cause bot instances to overwrite each other.
+Images are drawn at a pixel-scale, where 1 pixel = 1 tile.